 - Rose Lincoln, Freelance / Harvard University (incumbent)

 - Faith Ninivaggi, The Boston Herald

 - Jessica Rinaldi, The Boston Globe (incumbent)

-As immediate past-president, Bill Greene of the Boston Globe will automatically serve as the seventh board member.
+As immediate past-president, Stephan Savoia (AP, retired) will automatically serve as the seventh board member.

 We also need to elect a full slate of officers: